bachelor10/PredictorClient/README.md

 1. Drawing lines between coordinates.
 2. Drawing filled circles (for erasing)
-3. Converting touch- and mouse events to normalized coordinates.
+3. Converting touch - and mouse events to normalized coordinates.
 4. Clearing the canvas.

 ### Canvas controller
-The canvas controller class handles the communication between the canvas, and your application, as well as common utility operations.
+The canvas controller class handles the communication between the canvas and your application, as well as common utility operations.
 Its features are:

 1. Keeps a datastructure of coordinates in the format the server expects.
 2. Validates touch events, in the case that a user clicked unintentionally.